What is human trafficking?

 - They can’t tell anyone what’s happened to them because the trafficker threatens to blackmail her with pictures or videos, or she’ll be bullied at school for ‘sleeping around’.

-These girls have experienced a level of complex trauma and PTSD that an average parent is untrained in how to properly help their child.
+They have experienced a level of complex trauma and PTSD that an average parent is untrained in how to properly help their child.
 They require a unique level of counseling for their healing and restoration.
 While a parent means well some can suffer from secondary trauma themselves and can be ill equipped to walk their child through the healing process.

 What is TVF doing to help?